mjf1406/worksheet-generators/README.md

 - BUG: fixed a bug that would cause the mouse to click through the sorting dropdown.
 - DB: need first name and last name columns when adding a class.
+- FEATURE: Expectations -- can edit expectations
+- FEATURE: Expectations -- can delete expectations

 ## Change Log

+2024/12/19

+- FEATURE: Expectations -- added a card to the student dashboard
+- FEATURE: Expectations -- creating expectations is now optimistic
+- FEATURE: Expectations -- on editing a student's expectation, the data is optimistically updated
+- FEATURE: Expectations -- can edit an expectation for any given student
+- FEATURE: Expectations -- can create an expectation
+- UX: made the instructions collapsible in the all tasks modal on the student dashboard
+- UX: added an alert that displays students who have not completed a task in the last 10 minutes on `/tasks`.
+This is filter-compliant.
+- UI: fixed up some card wonky UI on the student dashboard
+- UI: made the checkboxes larger on the tasks table
+- UI: reduced the size of Student Action menu links and made them open in new tabs

 2024/12/18